Adeynack/Mundane-Kotlin/README.md

 to set the environment variable since its default is that folder (see `build.gradle`, where variable `moneydanceInstalled` is set, for details).

+### Kotti

+In order to compile the extension, the [_Kotti_](https://github.com/adeynack/kotti) source code must at the root of the project, under a directory `kotti`.

+    git clone git@github.com:Adeynack/kotti.git kotti

+If you have that project already cloned somewhere else, you can simply create a symbolic link towards it.

+    ln -s ~/src/com/github/adeynack/kotti ./kotti

 ### Generate keys

 _Moneydance_ needs the final extension file to be signed (`.jar` becomes `.mxt`).
 To do so, it needs two key files.
 To